Queens Road

 Read morePlacement suitability

 The individual would need to have a diagnosis of autism and aged 18+.
+The people living at Queens Road are encouraged to live a positive, meaningful and independent life.

 The house is large so offers space to relax away from peers.
 Everything is accessible on the first floor except the garden, therefore if mobility is a challenge the person would have full access to everything within the house without needing to use the stairs.

-Characteristics of the people we currently support range from gamers, those who are engaged with college courses, shared interests of the military, football and creative activities.
+Characteristics of the people we currently support range from gamers, those who have engaged with college courses, shared interests of the military, football and creative activities.
 Some also enjoy movies, box sets and music.
 The house tends to gather together socially but equally everyone likes their own space.